 “Does it rain much?”

 “I guess compared to Tucson it probably does.
 This is the middle of the rainy season.
-But, we’re in a drought in California right now, so we’re really behind in rain.
+But, we’re in a drought in California right now, so we’re really behind in the amount of rain we usually get.
 Even more important is there isn’t much snow in the Sierras, and we get most of our water from snow melt.”

 “I have inline skates.
 Can I ride them to school?”